James C. Puffer, MD/American Board of Family Medicine Fellowship

-Each Puffer/ABFM Fellow will be asked to designate a tax exempt institution under section 501(c)(3) of the Internal Revenue Code, which shall receive an unrestricted award of $25,000, with an expressed preference that the award be used to advance the fellow’s professional and academic career in so far as it is practical to do.
-However, stipends are not intended for use as a salary offset for the fellow, and no indirect costs are allowed.
+Each Puffer/ABFM Fellow will be asked to designate a tax exempt institution under section 501(c)(3) of the Internal Revenue Code, which shall receive an unrestricted grant of $25,000, with an expressed preference that the grant be used to advance the fellow’s professional and academic career in so far as it is practical to do.
+However, this grant is not intended for use as a salary offset for the fellow, and no indirect costs are allowed.
 The grant will be administered through the appropriate department in the fellow’s home institution to advance the fellow’s professional and academic career.

-- Nomination by a member of the NAM or governing body of the ABFM
+- Be nominated by a member of the NAM or governing body of the ABFM

-- Active in the field of family medicine and may include a Ph.D., M.D. or D.O.
+- Be active in the field of family medicine and may include a Ph.D., M.D. or D.O.

-- Received a Ph.D. within the past one-to-ten years, or one-to-ten years out from completion of residency training with an M.D. or D.O.
+- Have received a Ph.D. within the past one-to-ten years or be one-to-ten years out from completion of residency training with an M.D. or D.O.

-- Endorsed by the department chair, institute director, or equivalent
+- Be endorsed by the department chair, institute director, or equivalent

-- U.S. citizen or permanent resident at the time of the nomination
+- Hold U.S. citizen or permanent resident status at the time of the nomination

 Preference will be given to candidates who have a demonstrated interest in and focus on health care quality and health services.